 The Infinix Hot S carries a rear 13.3 MP lens and an 8.3 MP for selfies.
 There’s a dual LED flash behind and a soft flash for selfies.
 For the rear images taken so far.
 The quality is really sharp.
-The lens takes in lots of details , colors too.
-In some shots, It seems as if it takes in too much color.
+The lens takes in lots of details, colours too.
+In some shots, It seems as if it takes in too much colour.
 In dark places, the flash does well, though some shots are too blurry.
 You can find the full camera review with comparisons.
 HERE.

-We had a bitter sweet experience in this aspect of the Infinix Hot S. Performance wise, we has a smash grab experience.
+We had a bitter-sweet experience in this aspect of the Infinix Hot S. Performance wise, we have a smash grab experience.
 90% of the time, this phone runs fast and glides through apps.
 It gets to a point when opened apps begin to restart.
-At times the phone just freezes.
+At times, the phone just freezes.
 Under heavy usage, the phone warms up a bit.
 Though not as hot as a boiling kettle.
 The heat also notches up while charging and pressing the phone at the same time.
 Below are test results from Antutu and Quadrant apps.

 The Infinix Hot S comes with a 3000 mAh battery.
 This should take you through a day of regular usage.
 My regular use covered: 2 SIM cards installed, steady 3G (emails syncing and chatting apps all active), 3-4 hours of hotspot, and 2 hours of movie playback.
 Below are screen shots of the battery test results.
 The phone takes a while to charge from 5% to 100% – almost 3 hours.